The Church of Jesus – Offices, Duties and Organization

 9.6 Church structure

 The body of Jesus today, that is, His church, is structured to a large extent as illustrated in the following diagram.
-The elders are shown in blue and the other believers in black:
+The elders are shown in brown and the other believers in black:

 Many churches have a hierarchical structure.
 The elders supervise others and are sometimes even authorized to give them orders.
 Moreover, they sometimes have the possibility to take disciplinary action against the elders who report to them.
 This is a form of control and ruling that Jesus explicitly does not want (see above).